In Person Learning FAQ

 Do students and staff need to wear masks outdoors?

-Face coverings are not required on school property outside of the buildings if individuals are able to remain 6 feet apart from each other.
+Face coverings are not required on school property outside of the buildings.
+Individuals are encouraged to maintain physical distancing.

 Will the school provide face masks for students and staff?